-- Ruth Roman and Janet Stewart enjoyed a last drink in the Belvedere Observation Lounge, while her son slept in the cabin on a lower deck with his nanny minding him.
+- Ruth Roman and Janet Stewart enjoyed a last drink in the Belvedere Observation Lounge while her son slept in the cabin on a lower deck with his nanny minding him.

-- Some passengers watched the movie Foxfire (1955) starring Jeff Chandler and Jane Russell in the ship’s movie theater.
+- Some passengers watched the movie Foxfire (1955) starring Jeff Chandler and Jane Russell in the ship’s theater.

-MS STOCKHOLM RAMS THE ANDREA DORIA
+M.S, STOCKHOLM RAMS THE ANDREA DORIA

 - Betsy Drake’s cabin on the Boat Deck shook.
 She dressed, grabbed a life vest, and headed for the upper deck.

 - Ruth Roman ran from the lounge to get to her son and ripped her form-fitting dress up the back so she could move better on the stairs that were already lurching at a treacherous angle due to the listing of the ship.
-She took son, nanny, and life vests, and ditched her high heels to climb to the upper deck.
+She took her son, nanny, and life vests and ditched her high heels to climb to the upper deck.

 Distress signals went out.

-- A commercial freighter arrived, naval ships, and another grand ocean liner, the Ile de France, which had left New York City that morning for England and turned around at the Morse Code distress call.
+- A commercial freighter arrived, naval ships, and another grand ocean liner, the Ile de France, had left New York City that morning for England and turned around at the Morse Code distress call.

 The Doria was taking on water and threatening to roll over.
 Half the lifeboats could not be launched.
 Fortunately, the Stockholm, though it had sustained severe damage to its bow, was in no danger of sinking.
 Several of its lifeboats were sent to fetch passengers from the Andrea Doria.

 - Finally, the Ile de France approached.
-With sensitivity mixed with perhaps Gallic elan, the captain ordered all the festive lights on the ship turned on so that the Doria survivors could see the name lit up between its two funnels, ILE DE FRANCE, suddenly piercing the black night.
-The ship managed to scoop up 753 of the Andrea Doria passengers, including Betsy Drake and Ruth Roman, but her little boy was not here.
+With sensitivity mixed with perhaps Gallic Elan, the captain ordered all the festive lights on the ship turned on so that the Doria survivors could see the name lit up between its two funnels, ILE DE FRANCE, suddenly piercing the black night.
+The ship managed to scoop up 753 of the Andrea Doria passengers, including Betsy Drake and Ruth Roman, but her little boy was not there.
 She could not find out to which ship among the seven rescue ships he had been taken.